Ollie Horgan: Finn Harps

-On 26 November 2013, Horgan was appointed the surprise successor to Peter Hutton as Finn Harps' new manager for the 2014 season.
-Horgan's appointment came as a surprise to the sporting public of Donegal, with more high-profile candidates such as Joe Boyle, Don O'Riordan and Julian Dicks all confirmed to have been interested in the job.
+On 26 November 2013, Horgan succeeded Peter Hutton as Finn Harps' new manager for the 2014 season.
+Horgan's appointment came as a surprise, with more high-profile candidates such as Joe Boyle, Don O'Riordan and Julian Dicks all confirmed to have been interested in the job.

 In his first season as a League of Ireland manager, Horgan spent the year consolidating and ensuring Harps would build on a youthful squad.
-Despite a good start to the season, Harps ended the year disappointingly in fifth position, a full seventeen points away from a play-off place.
+After a good start to the season, Harps ended the year in fifth position, seventeen points away from a play-off place.
 Despite the lack of success in the league, Horgan led Harps to a first FAI Cup semi-final appearance since an ill-fated run to the 1999 FAI Cup Final.
 Harps were drawn away to St Patrick's Athletic in Richmond Park.

 However, the game didn't go according to plan, and underdogs Harps suffered a heavy 6–1 defeat against their opponents in front of the RTÉ cameras.

-The 2015 season, however, proved much more successful for Horgan's Harps.
-A positive start to the 2015 season saw his team unbeaten in the first twelve matches, ending by a narrow 1–0 defeat away to Athlone Town on 5 June.
+The 2015 season, however, proved to be much more successful for Horgan's Harps.
+A positive start saw his team unbeaten in the first twelve matches, ending by a narrow 1–0 defeat away to Athlone Town on 5 June.
 However, Harps recovered from this and reached the end of season play-off, where they beat UCD over two legs in the First Division play-off to set up a play-off final date with Limerick, who finished in 11th place in the League of Ireland Premier Division.
-Harps came from a goal behind in the first leg tie in Markets Field to win dramatically at Finn Park via a last minute BJ Banda winner, thus sending Horgan into Harps folklore by going from First Division also-rans to Premier Division side on one of the lowest budgets in the club's history in the space of just two seasons.
+Harps came from a goal behind in the first leg tie in Markets Field to win dramatically at Finn Park via a last minute BJ Banda winner, thus sending Horgan into Harps folklore by going from First Division also-rans to a Premier Division side on one of the lowest budgets in the club's history in the space of two seasons.

 In October 2016, Finn Harps extended Horgan's contract as senior team manager until the end of 2017.